vuqv/cosmo/README.md

 - OpenMM team for developing an excellent and open source engine.
 - SBMOpenMM's developer team for developing an excellent model and open sourcing the software.
-- Sugita's group to make a clear tutorial to introduce many features of OpenMM
+- Sugita's group for making a clear tutorial to introduce many features of OpenMM
 - OpenMM Github community for many useful discussions

 ## Do you want to cite this work?